June 1990 Mineriad: Prelude

-On 22 April, the Christian-Democratic National Peasants' Party (Partidul Național Țărănesc Creștin și Democrat, PNȚCD, now the Christian-Democratic People's Party) and other parties organised a demonstration in Aviators' Square.
+On 22 April, the Christian-Democratic National Peasants' Party (Partidul Național Țărănesc Creștin și Democrat, PNȚCD) and other parties organised a demonstration in Aviators' Square.
 After the peaceful demonstration, groups of people marched towards the Romanian Television (TVR) station, calling for its political independence.
 They continued their protest in University Square and decided to sit in overnight.
 Two days later, they were still there, their numbers growing.
 They stated that they would not leave the Square, dubbing their protest "the big anti-communism protest".

 Their main demands were the adoption of point 8 of the Proclamation of Timișoara (no former members of the disbanded Romanian Communist Party in the new government), the political independence of TVR, and inquiries about the truth of the Revolution.
 The Geology Faculty's balcony became the stage for almost a month of protest.
 The opposition decided to abandon protests after FSN's victory in the May elections.

 On 11 June, negotiations between the government and the remaining demonstrators failed.
 About 100 people, dissatisfied with the result of the dialogue between the government and the hunger strikers, started rioting in Victory Square (Piața Victoriei) and closed in on Victoria Palace (Palatul Victoria, the government's headquarters).

 Police, military police and army forces appeared, together with some armoured personnel carriers.
 The police pushed the demonstrators back to Calea Victoriei and retreated towards the Palace.